1979–80 Buffalo Sabres season

 The 1979–80 Buffalo Sabres season was the Sabres' tenth season of operation for the National Hockey League (NHL) franchise that was established on May 22, 1970.
 The team was awarded the Prince of Wales Trophy for finishing with the best regular season record in the Prince of Wales Conference.
+They lost in the third round of the playoffs to the New York Islanders.